 No matter how much you try to discipline your child, at the end of the day, the final goal must be to teach your child self-discipline.
+Discipline in kids is necessary, but self-discipline in kids is a must.
 There is a difference between discipline and self-discipline.
-According to the Collins dictionary, “Self-discipline” is the ability to control yourself and to make yourself work hard or behave in a particular way without needing anyone else to tell you what to do.”
+According to the Collins dictionary, “Self-discipline” is the ability to control yourself and to make yourself work hard or behave in a particular way without needing anyone else to tell you what to do.

 And that’s what you should aim to do with your child: make them aware of self-discipline.
-It helps them resist unwanted or unhealthy temptations, makes them aware of their responsibilities, and gives them the ability to think about what’s right and wrong for their actions.
-From choosing to keep away from mobile phone to study to backing off from taking another piece of the chocolate while everyone’s looking elsewhere, self-discipline is the crucial step toward making kids responsible adults.
+It helps them resist unwanted or unhealthy temptations.
+Discipline in kids showcases how they are taught and brought up. makes them aware of their responsibilities, and gives them the ability to think about what’s right and wrong for their actions.
+From choosing to keep away from mobile phone to study to back off from taking another piece of the chocolate while everyone’s looking elsewhere, self-discipline is the crucial step toward making kids responsible adults.

-It’s important that you give children the skills they need to develop self-discipline.
+You must give children the skills they need to develop self-discipline.
 You must also allow them to practice making good choices.
-Here are three ways to teach your children to learn and practice self-discipline.
+Here are three child discipline methods to teach your children to learn and practice self-discipline.

 First things first.
-If you want your child to be self-disciplined, then you must cultivate good behavior and for this, you need to have and set clear intentions and expectations.
+If you want self-discipline in kids at home, then you must cultivate good behaviour and for this, you need to have and set clear intentions and expectations.
 You must clearly explain to your child what you want from them.
 Whatever they might be doing and wherever they are, you must spell out in unambiguous terms for your child about your expectations from them.
 You need to set realistic expectations for them.
-For example- if your child isn’t good at coloring, don’t put unnecessary pressure on them to get good marks, even if they are trying to give it their best.
-In order to avoid putting pressure on children with tasks and other things, you must get familiar with your child’s attitude and behavior.
+For example- if your child isn’t good at colouring, don’t put unnecessary pressure on them to get good marks, even if they are trying to give it their best.
+To avoid putting pressure on children with tasks and other things, you must get familiar with your child’s attitude and behaviour.
 If your child is young, write the rules on a whiteboard or blackboard.
 You can also write the rules and paste in front of the refrigerator.
 When you are making rules, always involve your child and ask him if it’s okay for him to follow the rules.
 The child will be hesitant at first but will give in eventually.

 When you’re making rules for your child, you must tell him/her why you’re making the rules and how it will benefit them.
-In order to help them understand the reasons for the rules, you have to be a little authoritative but do not give any leeway that they can exploit.
+To help them understand the reasons for the rules, you have to be a little authoritative but do not give any leeway that they can exploit.
+As one of the best CBSE schools in Bengaluru we understand how teaching discipline to kids can be harsh sometimes and may lead to punishment, but we believe in smart moves rather than following old child discipline methods and format.

 For example, don’t say “You have to study now because am saying so.”
 Instead, you must say that “It’s good to study first and go for play later because you can play as much as you want as a reward for completing your studies.

 Teach what you follow.
-In order to have your children follow you, you must set an example at home.
+To have your children follow you, you must set an example at home.
 Get up on time, eat on time, and get ready for work on time.
+There is no class for self-discipline in kids to follow.
 Children emulate their parents and when parents themselves follow good discipline, children will watch and learn.
 Secondly, you have to praise your child every time they do good.

 Another way you can praise your child is to tell him/her “You did a good thing by keeping your plate in the sink,” or you can even say “Good, you finished your lunch in school.”